 XTC Dive Center offers a variety of ways to explore Banco Chinchorro, all leaving from out pier in Xcalak in our custom built 30’ dive boat the Tzimin-Ha (pronounced TSEE-MEAN-HA which means Sea Horse in Maya).

 We offer day trips for either diving or snorkeling.
-We require 5 divers minimum or 6 snorkelers, or any combination.
+We require a minimum of 6 divers or 8 snorkelers (combinations possible).
 The best time of the year to dive Chinchorro is during the summer months when the seas are calmest and we have almost daily access.
 Normal departure time is 7:00 AM.
 Our trips combine diving or snorkeling with an onshore surface interval and on foot tour on Cayo Centro (Central Caye).

 A two tank dive trip with a surface interval excursion to Cayo Centro is $239.00 USD per person.
 A full day snorkel trip with a surface interval excursion to Cayo Centro is $179.00 USD per person.